What we started with.

 While getting to know Montessori Live, we quickly were able to determine the scope of challenges and updates they needed help with.

-Two priority items were determined:
+Three priority items were determined:

 - Their brand needed a modernized design, look, and unified marketing narrative.